tahoe-lafs/tahoe-lafs/docs/configuration.rst

 ``tempdir = (string, optional)``

-    This specifies a temporary directory for the webapi server to use, for holding large files while they are being uploaded.
-If a webapi client attempts to upload a 10GB file, this tempdir will need to have at least 10GB available for the upload to complete.
+    This specifies a temporary directory for the web-API server to use, for holding large files while they are being uploaded.
+If a web-API client attempts to upload a 10GB file, this tempdir will need to have at least 10GB available for the upload to complete.